-At my job teaching college students, I sometimes get mistaken for one.
+At my job teaching college students, I’m occasionally mistaken for one.
 I’ve found that a good way to make students take me seriously on the first day is to mention that I remember a time before the internet.

-Of course that’s not true given a precise interpretation of the what the internet actually is, but I’m certainly old enough to remember PSA-like videos coaxing the casual newbie into the exciting, if intimidating, world of cyberspace.
+Of course that’s not true given a precise interpretation of what the internet actually is.
+But I’m certainly old enough to remember PSA-like videos coaxing the casual newbie into the exciting, if intimidating, world of cyberspace.
 Such videos often begin the same way, with a middle-aged man voicing all of the hypothetical questions you must be having: “But what exactly is the internet?”
 “How much will it cost?”
 “Will I be any good at it?”

-As is often the case when we’re grasping for explanations of the truly new, the narrators of these videos turn to comparisons to an older infrastructure: the highway system.
+As is often the case when we’re grasping for explanations of the truly new, the narrators of these videos compare the internet to an older structure: the highway system.
 Some of the opening sequences of these videos show literal highways or 3D visualizations of an “information superhighway.”
 In one, a friendly narrator steps out into a room full of highway signs; in another, a laptop itself speeds down the highway toward a sign reading, “World Wide Web: Next Exit.”
 I’ve collected some of those here:

-What makes the highway metaphor sound so strange now is that it implies the traversing of space and the passing of time.
+What makes the highway metaphor sound so strange today is that it implies the traversing of space and the passing of time.
 It’s another version of the old “series of tubes” idea, before the internet began to feel like a stifling sea of instantaneity.
-In the 1990s, when internet didn’t live in your pocket and all around you, people with computers in suburban homes tended to have a “computer room,” at least as I remember it.
+In the 1990s, when internet didn’t live in your pocket and all around you, people with computers in suburban homes tended to have a “computer room” (at least as I remember it).
 The computer was like a portal that you approached when you wanted to travel somewhere.
 People “visited” pages, they signed guestbooks.

 They also surfed.
 Scattered throughout these videos is the occasional surfing montage, in which the director tries to make visiting a series of web pages appear as dynamic and exciting as actual travel.
 This is not as easy task, given a flat screen and a stationary surfer.
 The directors relied on surf music, zooming in and out really fast, and dragging windows around in crazy wiggly patterns, always making sure to include some good “multimedia,” like a 3D .AVI file.